History of Port Vale F.C.: 1879–1907: Early years

-The club played their football at Limekiln Lane, Longport and from 1880 at Westport, paying £1 for the use of Westport Meadows.
+The club played football at Limekiln Lane, Longport.
+From 1880 at Westport, paying £1 for the use of Westport Meadows.
 The 1851 Ordnance Survey Map of Longport clearly shows the Port Vale Wharf and the adjacent Longport Lime Kilns, including the eponymous lane.
 Under its founder Enoch Hood, the club rose rapidly above the dozen or so other local Burslem clubs to become the strongest club in the town within a few years.
-Already in 1880 the club had a Reserve side and managed to attract the best players from their local rivals.
+Already in 1880, the club had a reserve team and managed to attract the best players from their local rivals.
 They began to charge admission to their games and joined the Staffordshire Football Association on 6 September 1882.

-The first recorded line-up was on 9 December 1882 in a Staffordshire Senior Cup second round replay at Stoke, the match finished 5–1 to Stoke, Enoch Hood scoring Vale's goal.
+The first recorded line-up was on 9 December 1882 in a Staffordshire Senior Cup second round replay at Stoke.
+The match finished 5–1 to Stoke, with Enoch Hood scoring Vale's goal.

 On 2 February 1884, the club annihilated Middlewich 16–0 in a friendly.
-Later in the month Billy Poulson and Charlie Simpson were selected to represent Staffordshire.
+Later in the month, Billy Poulson and Charlie Simpson were selected to represent Staffordshire.
 The Sentinel wrote of "our two local champions – Stoke and Port Vale".
-From that point on it was these two clubs that defined football in the Potteries.
+From that point on, it was these two clubs that defined football in the Potteries.

-The club moved to Burslem in 1884, they played at a new ground constructed at Moorland Road.
+The club moved to Burslem in 1884, playing on a new ground constructed at Moorland Road.
 The first game at the ground was a 6–0 thrashing of Everton.
 Not long after the club changed its name to Burslem Port Vale.
 In the summer of 1885, the club moved into the Athletic Ground and started to pay their players regular wages.
-In 1888, the club failed to gain inclusion for the founding of the English Football League, rivals Stoke were one of the twelve founders.
-Vale instead joined The Second Combination, a league which lasted just the one season.
+In 1888, the club failed to gain inclusion for the founding of the English Football League; rivals Stoke were one of the twelve founders.
+Instead, Vale joined The Second Combination, a league that lasted just one season.
 Their poor showing in that league meant they were not invited to join the new and short-lived Football Alliance.
-Progress was made however, as the club hired their first professional trainer – Joey Law, from West Bromwich Albion.
+Progress was made, however, as the club hired their first professional trainer – Joey Law, from West Bromwich Albion.